Skip to content

 The need to transmit more and more data in less and less time inevitably results in ever higher frequencies and increasing power levels: the higher the frequency, the shorter the range for the same transmission power.

 Why?
-While low frequencies penetrate walls, trees, rain and snow well, the attenuation increases with increasing frequency, which in turn has to be compensated for with higher transmission power.
+While low frequencies penetrate walls, trees, rain and snow well, the attenuation increases with increasing frequency, which in turn has to be compensated for with higher transmission power and more densely positioned transmitting antennas.

 *SAR (Specific Absorption Rate) represents the absorbed RF power per unit mass, in other words, the amount of heat stored in the body tissue.